tecbea/devtools/README.md

 Developer Tools
 ===============

-This page is for tips and links for great stuff on internet, usefull for developers.
+This page is for tips for great stuff on internet, usefull for developers.

 Github